Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 Assam

-Assam Education Minister Himanta Biswa Sarma has said that the Board of Secondary Education, Assam (SEBA) will take a final decision on the Matric Exams in the next 10 days.
+Assam Education Minister Himanta Biswa Sarma on April 20 said that the Board of Secondary Education, Assam (SEBA) will take a final decision on the Matric Exams in the next 10 days.

 Rajasthan